-This label means your Grady-White is certified by the National Marine Manufacturers Association (NMMA).
-With this tag, you are assured the fuel system, electrical system, navigation lighting, ventilation, steering and other design elements are not only in compliance with the US Coast Guard regulations, but also meet the more stringent standards of the NMMA.
+This label means your Grady-White is certified by the NMMA.
+With this tag, you are assured your fuel system, electrical system, lighting, ventilation, and steering are not only in compliance with the US Coast Guard regulations, but also meet the more stringent standards of the NMMA.
 The NMMA is a national trade organization serving all elements of the recreational boating industry including manufacturers of boating equipment.
 With this tag, you can have confidence in the safety of your boat.